-- Mitigate the negative effect of the withdrawal of the UK from EU on the implementation of REACH. - Settle the transitional measures to prevent the expiration of the OR change in case of a no-deal Brexit in which UK exits the REACH regulation at the same time.
+- The authorities of the EU to mitigate the negative effect of the withdrawal of the UK from EU on the implementation of REACH. - The BRT requests to the authorities of the EU to settle the transitional measures to prevent the expiration of the OR change in case of no-deal Brexit which UK exits the REACH regulation at the same time.